crowdsecurity/crowdsec-docs/crowdsec-docs/docs/data_sources/introduction.md

 ## Datasources

-To be able to monitor applications, crowdsec needs to access logs.
+To be able to monitor applications, the Security Engine needs to access logs.
 DataSources are configured via the [acquisition](/configuration/crowdsec_configuration.md#acquisition_path) configuration, or specified via the command-line when performing cold logs analysis.